scribe-public/sample-policies/docs/v2/initiatives/ssdf.md

 | PS.1.5 | [Require signoff on web commits](../rules/ssdf/ps-1-web-commit-signoff.md) | PS.1 Require contributors to sign when committing to Github through the web interface |

 ## [] SSDF-REPO

-**Description**: Ensures repository-level controls are in place, including branch protection, code archiving, and repository privacy.
+Ensures repository-level controls are in place, including branch protection, code archiving, and repository privacy.

+## Mitigation
-**Mitigation**: Minimizes the risk of code tampering and unauthorized modifications by enforcing strict repository controls  and preserving code history.
+Minimizes the risk of code tampering and unauthorized modifications by enforcing strict repository controls  and preserving code history.

 ### Rules